Lauren Coyle Rosen: Writing

 Coyle Rosen's first major book, Fires of Gold: Law, Spirit, and Sacrificial Labor in Ghana, was published in 2020 by University of California Press.
 Fires of Gold was selected for inclusion in the UC Press’ competitive anthropology series, Atelier: Ethnographic Inquiry in the Twenty-First Century.
 Cahiers d'Études Africaines in its book review described Fires of Gold as "a dense, compelling and well-constructed ethnography."
 In Religiology, J. Brent Crosson wrote: "Fires of Gold masterfully theorizes the dynamics of 'liberalization,' which have occurred not just in Ghana but across the world since the late 1980s, as altered early modern ideas about the free market have reformed postcolonial welfare states."
 The book was also reviewed in the Journal of Modern African Studies, where Raphael Deberdt wrote that the book revealed how "Ghana's praised success as a liberal democracy should be read in the context of the spiritual and pragmatic violence that reshapes the state in what the author describes as ‘a re-spiritualization, or re-enchantment, of sovereignty and political life.'"

 Coyle Rosen’s second major scholarly book, Law in Light: Priestesses, Priests, and the Revitalization of Akan Spirituality in the United States and Ghana, was published in 2024 by the University of California Press.
 Kamari Maxine Clarke wrote of the book: “Coyle Rosen's analysis sheds light on the multifaceted interactions between spiritual belief systems and modern legal frameworks, providing a nuanced perspective on Akan spirituality, its contemporary relevance to political and legal practice, and discourses on justice.”

 Coyle Rosen has published another book-length study of the music, life, and spirituality of composer and jazz trumpeter Hannibal Lokumbe, titled Hannibal Lokumbe: Spiritual Soundscapes of Music, Life, and Liberation, which was coauthored with Lokumbe and released in November 2024.
 Columbia University Press nominated this book for the Pulitzer Prize in Biography, the National Book Critics Circle Award, and the National Book Award.
 Rock and Roll Highway wrote of the book: “This book is a treasure for anyone interested in the transformative power of music, the history of the African diaspora, and the ongoing struggle for justice and liberation.
 It is a powerful reminder that music can be more than just entertainment—it can be a pathway to understanding, healing, and profound social change.”

 Coyle Rosen coauthored another nonfiction book with singer-songwriter Ani DiFranco, The Spirit of Ani: Reflections on Spirituality, Feminism, Music, and Freedom.

+Coyle Rosen is also the author of Goddess: A History, forthcoming with Henry Holt.

 Additionally, Coyle Rosen is the author of multiple books of poetry and visual art, which often engage themes of nature, mysticism, and personal reflection.
 Her poetry collections include At the Altar of the Winds, A Thousand Lit Streams, and Storms of Silent Wings (all published in 2023 as part of a trilogy titled Smokeless Mirrors), as well as Veils of Athena.